sean-e/mTroll/docs/xmlDataFiles.md

 `LedDefaultColors` are used if a patch does not explicitly set its own color attributes.
 That is, by default, patches do not need to set their own color.  mTroll will map either the patch type or device used in the patch to a color defined in `LedDefaultColors`.
 Patches can explicitly set their own color directly or via `LedPresetColors` preset slot.
+Example attributes in patch definitions:
-- Example direct color attributes: `ledColor="00000f" ledInactiveColor="000004"`
+- direct color attributes: `ledColor="00000f" ledInactiveColor="000004"`
-- Example preset color attributes: `ledColorPreset="1" ledInactiveColorPreset="30"`
+- preset color attributes: `ledColorPreset="1" ledInactiveColorPreset="30"`